 6.5.2 Notice Requirement: Each party will give the other party prompt notice of the occurrence of any Event of Force Majeure that may cause delay hereunder, and the date of performance by any party that gives such notice will be extended for a period not exceeding the period of delay caused by the Event of Force Majeure so identified.

 6.5.3 Postponement of Deliverable, Phase, or System.
-If requested by written notice received from PEBA after either party is given notice of any Event of Force Majeure, Contractor will postpone shipment of the Deliverable, Phase, or BAS System for such period as PEBA may request by written notice to Contractor.
+If requested by written notice received from PEBA after either party is given notice of any Event of Force Majeure, Contractor will postpone implantation of the Deliverable, Phase, or other component of the BAS System for a mutually agreed period of time.
 To the extent any such postponement affects the cost, scope and schedule of the Project, PEBA and Contractor will enter into an appropriate Change Order in accordance with the Change Order procedures under this Contract.

 6.5.4 Limitation on Period of Force Majeure.
-No Event of Force Majeure will be an excuse for permanent nonperformance but will be an excuse only for delays in performance and only to the extent that such delays are directly attributable to such cause.
-Accordingly, should any Event of Force Majeure delay performance in any material respect for a period of more than six (6) months, either party will have the option to rescind this Contract upon the provision of written notice to the other party.
+No Event of Force Majeure will be an excuse for permanent nonperformance but will be an excuse only for delays in performance and only to the extent that such delays are directly attributable to such cause or otherwise mutually agreed as contemplated in Section 6.5.2.
+Accordingly, should any Event of Force Majeure delay performance in any material respect for a period of more than six (6) months, either party will have the option to terminate this Contract upon the provision of written notice to the other party.

 6.5.5 Exculpation.
 Neither party will be liable for any delay or failure in the performance of its obligations under this Contract that directly results from any failure of the other party to perform its obligations as set forth in this Contract.